 Population Profile

 Health of Users Generally fit & healthy

-Property Occupancy Cadet detachment
+Property Occupancy Evening Cadet Training Facility

-Risk Assessment LOW 1-2 MEDIUM 3 HIGH 4-5 Are conditions suitable for multiplica including Legionella Pneumophila?
-E. temperatures for microbial growth are.g. dead legs and infrequently used to 1 Are nutrients present within the system?
-E.g. sludge, scale, rust, algae and other organic matter.
-2 Is there a means of creating and disseminating breathable droplets?
+Risk Assessment LOW 1-2 MEDIUM 3 HIGH 4-5 Are conditions suitable for multiplication of bacteria including Legionella Pneumophila?
+E.g. where optimum temperatures for microbial growth and stagnation occur, e.g. dead legs and infrequently used outlets.
+2 Are nutrients present within the system E.g. sludge, scale, rust, algae and oth 1 Is there a means of creating and disseminating breathable droplets?
 E.g. aerosol generated by a shower.
-1 Are high risk groups using the water s E.g. persons over the age of 45, those underlying health issues and compro 3 Are control systems in place and checks currently being carried out?
+1 Are high risk groups using the water services?
+E.g. persons over the age of 45, those with impaired or underlying health issues and compromised immune systems.
+3 Are control systems in place and checks currently being carried out?
 E.g. Is monitoring being carried out at correct intervals? is it effective?
 Have there been positive legionella cases identified?
-1 Risk Factor 8 LOW
+4 Risk Factor 11 LOW